 A PMP is a Project Management Professional who has been granted the prestigious PMP certification issued by the Project Management Institute (PMI).

-A no-profit organization, leader in the US and worldwide, the PMI has started its activity in 1969 and has nowadays reached a net of nearly 3 million members who are continuously supported through education, networking, and above all through the project management standard, which gives them a common language to talk.
+A non-profit organization, the leader in the US and worldwide, the PMI has started its activity in 1969 and has nowadays reached a net of nearly 3 million members who are continuously supported through education, networking, and above all through the project management standard, which gives them a common language to talk.

 The PMI’s standard for project management is contained in the Project Management Body of Knowledge, the PMBOK, whose first edition was released in 1996 and which has recently reached the 6th edition.

-Updating the PMBOK is a necessary process, which takes place every 4-5 years and is carried out by a highly competent committee of practitioners together with members of ANSI.
+Updating the PMBOK guide is a necessary process, which takes place every 4-5 years and is carried out by a highly competent committee of practitioners together with members of ANSI.

 Let’s take a look at how you can become a PMP and what you might actually do in the workforce.